pablo-dryfield/omni-lodge/README.md

 ## License

-This project is licensed under the [Insert License Here] License - see the [LICENSE.md](LICENSE.md) file for details.
+This project itself has Exclusive Rights - see the [LICENSE.md](LICENSE.md) file for details.

 ## Contact